emberjs/rfcs/text/0000-explode.md

 # How We Teach This

-The most important message we need to teach app developers is: use `ember-cli-update` whenever you're changing your Ember version.
-As long as we can spread that message, we can provide direct guidance the rest of the way.
-For example, when we reach a sufficient level of confidence in the `@ember/core` packaging, we can begin making `ember-cli-update` offer to automatically explode `ember-source` into `@ember/core` *et al*.
-This would be a simple code mod that should not alter any app semantics.
+The most important message we need to teach app developers is: if you want to use `@ember/core` during the initial phase, you should use `ember-cli-update` whenever you're changing your Ember version.
+As long as apps follow that advice, they should experience the same level of stability they would get from `ember-source`.
 As people begin to experiment with removing Ember packages, our best teaching opportunities are very clear and helpful feedback from `ember-cli` whenever they have a dependency issue, as illustrated in some of the example messages in this document.

 The mental model for "which Ember packages am I using?" should ultimately reduce to simple rules: